• 3800 Reservoir Road | 1st Floor Gorman | Washington, DC 20007

 Surgical technique:

 Facelift is done by making a small incision near the hairline of the temple, in front of the ear.
 The incision will continue under the earlobe, behind the ear, blending into the hairline.
 When treating men, Dr. Reilly will align the incision line with their natural facial hair lines.
 The placement of the incision will vary on a case-by-case basis to minimize the appearance of scarring.
 Based on the pre-operative goals that have been discussed with Dr. Reilly, he may remove some of the fatty tissue in your face, as well as excess skin.
-The skin will be gently elevated off the underlying soft tissue, which is then repositioned into a more youthful location.
+The skin is lifted off the underlying soft tissues (Called the SMAS), which are then suspending back to a more youthful position.
 Excess skin is then trimmed and Dr. Reilly will close the incision line with fine sutures and/or metal surgical clips.
 Dr. Reilly’s surgical precision eliminates the need to shave the hair around the face.
-Typically, the procedure time is dependent upon the extent of the surgery; the process averages three to four hours.
+Typically, the procedure time is dependent upon the extent of the surgery; the process averages around 5 or 6 hours.
 Since the procedure is completed under general anesthesia, you will be asleep for the entirety of the procedure.
-It is necessary have reliable transportation home, and to have a family member or friend with you for the immediate recovery process.
+It is necessary to have reliable transportation home, and to have a family member or friend with you for the immediate recovery process.
 For your comfort, Dr. Reilly’s office can also coordinate an overnight stay in the hospital after your procedure.
 A dressing will be applied to cover the incision site.
 You should anticipate having swelling and bruising after the procedure, which will diminish within the first week or two.

 Post Operative Care

 Go to bed and rest, lying on your back, with your head elevated with 2-3 pillows.
-You should be lying at a 45 degree angle.
+Sleeping with your head elevated on two or more pillows (about a 45-degree angle or your head higher than your heart) can reduce swelling and bruising.

 You may be up and around and able to go to the bathroom.
 You will be able to eat a light meal with assistance.